jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Miss Anning doesn't respond.
 Mr. Hartley says, "How much, Miss Anning?"

 "Two shillings for the ammonite.
-Five for the vertebrae.
+Five for the vertebra.
 Three for the tooth."

 "We'll take all three."